LINWEN607/congregate/README.md

 # Congregate

+This file will help developers understand how to setup a congregate development environment.
+For general usability, check out the [user guide](using-congregate.md)

 [[_TOC_]]

 ## About

-* Congregate is a Professional Services utility for migrating one or more GitLab instances into another, single GitLab instance.
+* Congregate is a Professional Services utility for migrating one or more data sources into a single GitLab instance.
 * Users are migrated using individual API endpoints.
 * Congregate leverages both the [Project](https://docs.gitlab.com/ee/api/project_import_export.html) and [Group](https://docs.gitlab.com/ee/api/group_import_export.html) Export / Import API to migrate projects and groups.
   * Export / Import on the source and destination instance are bound by [rate limit settings](https://docs.gitlab.com/ee/api/README.html#rate-limits).